-In honor of Writing Forward’s fifth anniversary, which happened earlier this month, I’d like to share an entire chapter from 101 Creative Writing Exercises.
-“Chapter One: Freewriting” includes instructions for freewriting plus several variations and applications that you can use to make freewriting work for you.
+Today I’d like to share a chapter from 101 Creative Writing Exercises.
+“Chapter 1: Freewriting” includes instructions for freewriting plus several variations and applications that you can use to make freewriting work for you.

 Freewriting is one of the simplest, fastest, and most flexible creative writing exercises you can do.
 Use it for daily writing practice, idea development, and problem solving.
 I encourage all writers to give it a try.

 Freewriting is one of the most creative and liberating writing exercises you can do.

 Also called stream-of-consciousness writing, freewriting allows you to let your thoughts and ideas flow onto the page without inhibition.
 Anything goes.
 Turn off your inner editor and allow your subconscious to take over.
 The results can be inspiring, enlightening, and thought provoking.

 Freewriting is ideal for daily writing practice.
 A twenty-minute freewriting session in the morning is a great way to capture your dreams or record your ideas before your head becomes cluttered with the day’s activities.
 A nighttime session is perfect for clearing your mind of the day’s clutter and for noting new ideas that have occurred to you throughout the day.